 For more information call (626) 744-4066.

-- You may check out up to 20 DVDs for 1 week from the Juvenile collection.
+- You may check out up to 20 DVDs at a time.

-- Educator borrowing privileges will be suspended if you have 5 or more items recorded as “lost” on your card.
+- Educator borrowing privileges will be suspended if you have $125 worth of lost and replacement items on your card.

 - Lost and replacement items will be carried over on your card for each year.